alema-r/Alessandro-Marcolini-Oniro/docs/supported-images.rst

 The Linux kernel is a free and open-source Unix-like operating system (OS) kernel that serves as the primary interface between the computer's hardware and its processes.

-All Scenarios OS supports the following images listed in the table:
+|main_project_name| supports the following images listed in the table:

 .. list-table:: Linux supported images
    :header-rows: 1